sunfishcode/wasm-reference-manual/WebAssembly.md

    one, or an all-zeros bit-pattern otherwise.

-> The contents of an instance, including functions and their bodies, are outside any linear address space and not any accessible to applications.
+> The contents of an instance, including functions and their bodies, are outside any linear-memory address space and not any accessible to applications.
 WebAssembly is therefore conceptually a [Harvard Architecture].

 [Harvard Architecture]: https://en.wikipedia.org/wiki/Harvard_architecture

 #### Linear-Memory Instantiation

-A linear-memory space declared in the [linear-memory index space] may be instantiated as follows:
+A linear memory is instantiated as follows:

-For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear-memory space's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
+For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear memory's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
 For a linear-memory import, storage for the array is already allocated.

-The contents of the [Data Section] are loaded into the byte array.
-Each [byte sequence] is loaded into linear memory starting at its associated start offset value.
+For each [Data Section] entry with and `index` value equal to the index of the linear memory, the contents of its `data` field are copied into the linear memory starting at its `offset` field.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

 #### Table Instantiation

-A table declared in the [table index space] may be instantiated as follows:
+A table is instantiated as follows:

 For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the